0800 043 0020

 Catamarans

-Another significant difference between regular Boats and Catamarans is that the former has a ballasted keel that keeps them stable while the latter gets their stability from their width.
+Another significant difference between regular Boats and Catamarans is that the former have a ballasted keel that keeps them stable, while the latter get their stability from their width.

-Catamarans with their two hulls don't have any ballast and are, therefore, much lighter than your typical Boat.
+With their two hulls, catamarans don't have any ballast and are, therefore, much lighter than your typical Boat.
 The Catamaran's two hulls are much narrower than the heavy, broad hulls of other Boats.
 All these factors make Catamarans generally much faster than regular Boats.

 A Catamaran, for example, will not lean over the way that a Sailboat would, which causes its sail to spill less wind, thus making it more efficient.

-The fact that it doesn't lean as much makes the ride more comfortable for the passengers, the main reason why larger motorised Catamarans are often used as passenger and car ferries.
+The fact that it doesn't lean as much makes the ride more comfortable for the passengers, which is why larger motorised Catamarans are often used as passenger and car ferries.

 At least a frame joins the two hulls; this is the most basic type but generally by a platform on which people can stand.